 The Ethiopian Calendar: The Ethiopian Calendar (EC) corresponds to the Julian not the Gregorian calendar (GC).
 The Ethiopian year consists of 12 months, each of 30 days, followed by a period "Pagumien" of 5 days (6 days i leap year)-hence the Ethiopian Airlines advertisement "thirteen months of sunshine".
 The hours are counted from 6 AM (approximate sunrise).
 Seven PM is thus one o'clock at night.
 Traditionally in the countryside each day begins at sunrise.

 Religion: Ethiopia has been the home of different religious beliefs and practices from time immemorial.
 Religious festivals and events in Ethiopia are celebrated in different times of the year.
 The three major religions which still claim the allegiance of the country's population are, in the chronological order in which they appeared, the following.

 Traditional Religion: This religion includes a variety of beliefs and practices indigenous to the country.
 It's distinctive mark is beliefs in different natural phenomena such as the sun, the moon, the sky, mountains, rivers, lakes, trees, and animals.
 Pre-Christian Axum offers us a good example of such deities, which were often borrowed from ancient Greece and the Sabean civilization across the Red Sea.

 Christianity: Axum was the cradle of Ethiopian Christianity.
 In Ethiopia under study, Christianity was first introduced in Axum in the first half of the 4th century AD.
 Documentary and archaeological evidence shows that the first Axumite king to embrace Christianity was Ezana.
 Instrumental in this process was a young Christian from the eastern Mediterranean by the name of Fremnatos (known as Frumentius to Europeans).
-He had been employed to the royal court and he used that position to covert the king and some members of the nobility to the new religion.
+He had been employed to the royal court and he used that position to convert the king and some members of the nobility to the new religion.